 The writings that rose out of social scientific research on Malaysia during the colonial period centred on the relationship between three popular themes: culture, economics and political action.
-Another popular area of social science inquiry is about multi-ethnic Malaysia that continues to attract the attention of social scientists, locally and abroad.
+Another popular area of social science inquiry is about multi-ethnic Malaysia, which continues to attract the attention of social scientists, locally and abroad.
 Its main focus has been on the study of the notion of identity, particularly ethnic identity and ethnic group relations.
-Yet another mountingly important topic that has piqued Malaysianists from outside and within these countries is related to religion, in particular religious revivalism.

-Later still, many remarkable works on Malaysia, mainly by anthropologists, have posed the questioning of persisting theories about gender identity (Shamsul A. B., 2001b).
+Yet another mountingly important topic that has piqued Malaysianists from outside and within these countries is related to religion, particularly religious revivalism.
+Later, many remarkable works on Malaysia, mainly by anthropologists, have posed the questioning of persisting theories about gender identity (Shamsul 2001b).

-For context, regarding the development of Malaysia Studies as a subset of social science in Malaysia, it is worth mentioning that social science in Malaysia had been viewed with suspicion by the government, especially in the 1960s to mid-1970s for a litany of reasons.
+For context, regarding the development of Malaysian studies as a subset of social science in Malaysia, it is worth mentioning that social science in Malaysia was viewed with suspicion by the government, especially in the 1960s to mid-1970s for a litany of reasons.
 This was because social science students at that time were the most active lobbyists against the government's local and foreign policies.
 Social science students were often student leaders, and were supported strongly by their lecturers.
 Both social science lecturers and students doubled up as social activists.
-The government responded by imposing the University and the University College Act 1974 (UUCA), a law intended to reduce the university students and lecturers to subordinate citizens in Malaysia, banning them from becoming committee members of associations, societies, and trade unions beyond the university grounds.
-The act also required that every academic paper written by academic faculty had to be reviewed by their department heads, which thankfully has not been implemented (Shamsul Amri Baharuddin, 2001b).
+The government responded by imposing the Universities and the University Colleges Act 1974, a law intended to reduce the university students and lecturers to subordinate citizens in Malaysia, banning them from becoming committee members of associations, societies and trade unions beyond the university grounds.
+The act also required that every academic paper written by academic faculty had to be reviewed by their department heads, which thankfully has not been implemented (Shamsul 2001b).

-In December 1974, when the biggest student demonstration in Malaysian history happened, about 1500 students were temporarily detained and a further 100 student leaders and lecturers were detained without trial, some for up to six years.
-Since then there has been an concerted effort by the government to 'purify' university social science.
-But this effort has had limited success (Shamsul Amri Baharuddin, 2001b).
+In December 1974, when the biggest student demonstration in Malaysian history happened, about 1,500 students were temporarily detained and a further 100 student leaders and lecturers were detained without trial, some for up to six years.
+Since then, there has been a concerted effort by the government to purify university social science.
+However, this effort has had limited success (Shamsul 2001b).

-Malaysian social sciences has an institutional history of about five decades in this country, since the 1970s with the setting up of several new universities, and the introduction of new faculties and departments that offer various social science disciplines (Abdul Rahman Embong, 2007).
-The 1970s was the significant turning point for the development of Malaysian social sciences, with the establishment of several new universities, including UKM (The National University of Malaysia - Universiti Kebangsaan Malaysia) (Rahimah Abdul Aziz, 2005), and also the Malaysian Economic Association, based at the Faculty of Economics and Administration, University of Malaya (Shamsul Amri Baharuddin, 2001b).
-Other universities included Universiti Sains Malaysia (USM) in 1969, Universiti Putra Malaysia (formerly Universiti Pertanian Malaysia) (UPM) in 1971, and Universiti Utara Malaysia (UUM) which also contributed to the development of new disciplines in social sciences (Hairi Abdullah, 1995; Zainal Kling, 1995).
+Malaysian social sciences have an institutional history spanning approximately five decades in this country, dating back to the 1970s with the establishment of several new universities and the introduction of new faculties and departments offering various social science disciplines (Abdul Rahman 2007).
+The 1970s was the significant turning point for the development of Malaysian social sciences, with the establishment of several new universities, including Universiti Kebangsaan Malaysia (UKM) (Rahimah 2005), and also the Malaysian Economic Association based at the Faculty of Economics and Administration, Universiti Malaya (Shamsul 2001b).
+Other universities included Universiti Sains Malaysia in 1969, Universiti

+Putra Malaysia (formerly Universiti Pertanian Malaysia) in 1971, and Universiti Utara Malaysia, which also contributed to the development of new disciplines in social sciences (Hairi 1995; Zainal 1995).
-In 1977, as a result of the effort of a collective of concerned university lecturers, a collective committee was set up to organize the establishment of a Malaysian

-Social Science Association (MSSA).
-This was the direct outcome of the first-ever Conference on the 'State of Social Science in Malaysia' organized by the Department of Anthropology and Sociology, UKM, in 1974.
-MSSA managed to attract some 300 members, academics and non-academics (Shamsul Amri Baharuddin, 2001).
+In 1977, as a result of the effort of a collective of concerned university lecturers, a collective committee was set up to organise the establishment of a Malaysian Social Science Association (MSSA).
+This was the direct outcome of the first-ever conference on the state of social science in Malaysia organised by the Department of Anthropology and Sociology, UKM, in 1974.
+MSSA managed to attract some 300 members, academics and non-academics (Shamsul 2001b).

-THE ETYMOLOGY AND EVOLUTION OF THE TERM "RAKYAT"
+THE ETYMOLOGY AND EVOLUTION OF THE TERM RAKYAT